Connect with others who understand.

 2. Your Stool Is Hard or Lumpy

-Healthcare providers use the Bristol Stool Form Scale to classify stool into seven types, from watery diarrhea to very hard stool.
+Healthcare providers use the Bristol Stool Form Scale to classify stool into seven types, ranging from watery diarrhea to very hard stool.
 In OIC, at least 1 in 4 stools may look like small pebbles (type 1) or a lumpy log (type 2).
 Diarrhea (type 6 or type 7) is uncommon in OIC unless laxatives are used.

 3. You Have To Strain To Have a Bowel Movement